Harry Johnson (wrestler)

 Harry Johnson (born 1903, date of death unknown) was an English wrestler.

-Wrestling
+Biography

-He competed in the welterweight category at the 1930 British Empire Games for England.
+Johnson represented the 1930 English team in the welterweight category at the 1930 British Empire Games in Hamilton, Ontario, Canada.
+He lost the gold medal match against Reg Priestley of Canada.

-Personal life

 He was a turner at the time of the 1930 Games and lived in 31 Kambala Road, Battersea.